Communal Leaders. Professionals. Lifelong Learners. You." />

 The twice-yearly Pardes Learning Seminar brings together community leaders, professionals and lifelong learners, who wish to study classical Jewish sources either online or within the landscape of Israel.
 Participants grapple with ancient texts and current issues, visit historical sites (either in person or virtually) and learn from the best educators in Israel.

-The Pardes Learning Seminar attracts seasoned community leaders and professionals (from all fields, Jewish and secular), adult lifelong learners, and retirees.
+The Pardes Learning Seminar attracts seasoned community leaders and professionals (from all fields, Jewish and secular), and adult lifelong learners.
 If you are a student or young professional, you might enjoy the Pardes Winter Learning Intensive, which takes place annually in early January.